-So instead of doing those things, I’m going to share a great Fall/Winter recipe with you.
+So instead of doing those things, I’m going to share a great Fall/Winter recipe – taken from eCellulitis healthy living magazine, with you.
 I started making this last year and it’s one of our favorite easy weeknight meals.

 Slow-Cooker Potato Soup